New SRB Award levels have been approved effective 30APR2020!

 Shutdowns and Reductions

 SRBs are reenlistment incentives used to maintain desired manning in specific ratings and NEC'S. SRB levels are subject to change in response to the needs of the Navy in managing community manning.
-SRB Shutdowns may be managed by NAVADMIN or promulgated by memo.
-You can view the status of all SRB shutdowns promulgated by memo by viewing the SRB Shutdown Addendum linked below.
+SRB Shutdowns may be managed by NAVADMIN, promulgated by memo, or through an update to the Current SRB Award Level table linked above.

 SRB ceiling caps are governed by the current SRB NAVADMIN and Department of Defense Instruction (DoDI) 1304.31.
 In no case can an SRB exceed $100,000.00.
 Current federal policy further limits SRBs to a maximum of $30,000.00 per year of additional obligated service (AOS).
 This limit is not currently programmed into any corporate data system.
 A manual intervention is required by BUPERS 328 to manually cap the SRB.
 Any request exceeding this criteria will initially be rejected by BUPERS 328 until the SRB can be manually capped and approved.
 The below linked table is provided as a tool to help determine the maximum SRB payable under the $30k cap broken down by months of AOS.

 SRB Submission Guidance